bpalomino5/RealTech-Inc/README.md

 What Got Done:

- - Brandon:
+ - Brandon: Modeled basic addRecipe display for client
- - Chris:
+ - Chris: Worked on user page interface
- - Kenneth:
+ - Kenneth: Worked on server functions
- - Dongri:
+ - Dongri: Worked on server functions
- - Daniel:
+ - Daniel: Worked on server functions

  Tasks for 2/23: